-Disclosure Investments Business Operations Describe the organisation's processes for identifying and assessing climate-related risks Management and the Board monitor the exposure of the public equity portfolio and its market benchmark to carbon emissions and climate-related risks and opportunities of the underlying companies.
-This is primarily done through assessing portfolio carbon analytics reports and CVaR reports through a third party ESG data provider.
-Management monitors individual investment managers' portfolios in the same way.
-External investment managers share their own relevant climate related reports with Management that include climate-related risks.
-NPF uses a third-party engagements provider who identifies climate-related risks of the companies in the investment portfolio.
-Management measure and monitor the organisation's operational GHG emissions as part of the annual financial reporting processes.
-Comparable standards will become available for use as more organisations report similar data.
-Describe the organisation's processes for managing climate-related risks The primary process for managing climate-related risks is through the active investment managers whose stock selection takes account of these risks.
-NPF requires the public equity investment managers with more carbon intensive portfolios to limit exposure relative to the broad market.
-NPF assesses and considers more climate-friendly versions of current funds offered by current public equity managers.
-NPF targets a reduction of total portfolio carbon intensity at least in line with the current commitment to be net zero by 2050, consistent with Government policies, and has committed to a 50% reduction in carbon intensity of the public equity portfolio by 2025, compared to the baseline year of 2019.
-The external investment managers are encouraged to engage with investee companies to promote disclosure in line with global standards and develop plans for a lower-carbon future.
-NPF engages with companies on climate, and other ESG, issues globally through a specialist service provider.
-NPF also engages collaboratively with peer organisations such as Crown Financial Institutions in New Zealand and global initiatives such as NZAOA.
-Given that transport and electricity usage drive NPF's organisational GHG emissions profile, the Board and Management will consider opportunities to substitute in person meetings that necessitate travel for online meetings and encourage more efficient commuting for staff coupled with some working from home and reduced office space.
-Beyond the above point, offsets may be required.
+• Describe the organisation's processes for identifying and assessing climate-related risks

+- Management and the Board monitor the exposure of the public equity portfolio and its market benchmark to carbon emissions and climate-related risks and opportunities of the underlying companies.
+This is primarily done through assessing portfolio carbon analytics reports and CVaR reports through a thirdparty ESG data provider. - Management monitors individual investment managers' portfolios in the same way.
+External investment managers share their own relevant climate related reports with Management that include climate-related risks. - NPF uses third-party data to identify climate-related risks of the companies in the investment portfolio, supported by third-party engagement providers who provide stewardship on our behalf to achieve decarbonisation pathways.

+- Management measure and monitor the organisation's operational GHG emissions as part of the annual financial reporting processes. - Comparable data will become available for use as more organisations start publishing emissions reports.

+• Describe the organisation's processes for managing climate-related risks

+- The primary process for managing climate-related risks is through the active investment managers who integrate ESG factors into stock selection, in line with their commitment to the PRI. - NPF requires its public equity investment managers, with segregated mandates, to apply carbon reduction constraints, to limit carbon intensity exposure relative to the broad market. - NPF assesses and considers funds integrating climate risks, opportunities and a warmer planet into investment decisions offered by current public equity managers. - NPF targets a reduction of total portfolio carbon intensity at least in line with the current commitment to be net zero by 2050, consistent with Government policies, and has committed to a 50% reduction in carbon intensity of the public equity portfolio by 2025, compared to the baseline year of 2019. - The external investment managers are encouraged to engage with investee companies to promote disclosure in line with global standards and develop plans for a lower-carbon future. - NPF engages with companies on financially material climate, and other ESG, factors globally through a specialist service provider. - NPF also engages collaboratively with peer organisations such as CFIs in New Zealand and global initiatives such as NZAOA.

-Disclosure Investments Business Operations Describe how processes for identifying, assessing and managing climate-related risks are integrated into the organisation's overall risk management The processes for managing climate-related investment risk are distinct from the processes for limiting the carbon intensity of operations.
-The processes for managing climate-related investment risks are integrated into NPF's investment beliefs, how investment objectives are set, benchmarking risk and performance, how the target portfolio is developed, how investment managers are selected and monitored and how performance is reported.
-The organisation's emissions monitoring and management is embedded in the organisation's financial budgeting reporting and risk management systems.
-NPF's operational emissions are limited as much as possible.
+Business Operations • Given that transport and electricity usage drive NPF's organisational GHG emissions profile, the Board and Management will consider opportunities to substitute in person meetings that necessitate travel for online meetings and encourage more efficient commuting for staff coupled with some working from home and reduced office space. • Beyond the above point, offsets may be required.
+Dis Disclosure • Describe how processes for identifying, assessing and managing climate- related risks are integrated into the organisation's overall risk management Inv Investments • The processes for managing climate-related investment risk are distinct from the processes for limiting the carbon intensity of operations. • The processes for managing climate-related investment risks are integrated into NPF's investment beliefs, how investment objectives are set, benchmarking risk and performance, how the target portfolio is developed, how investment managers are selected and monitored and how performance is reported.
+Business Operations • NPF is committed to reducing operational emissions.
+This is continually monitored and reviewed. • Emissions are considered as part of purchasing and budgeting decisions.
+Management is currently developing systems to improve our documentation regarding this decision making.